Doctor of Occupational Therapy, OTD

 - Official Transcripts: Applicants must arrange for OTCAS to receive an official transcript from each college and university from which a degree was earned (bachelor’s or higher) in the United States and/or Canada.

 - References: Applicants must arrange for references to be submitted electronically through OTCAS.
 Each evaluator providing a reference will be contacted using an email address provided in OTCAS by the applicant.
-It is preferred that one recommendation be from a licensed occupational therapy practitioner.
+It is required that one recommendation be from a licensed occupational therapy practitioner.

 - Current CV/Resume